David Stern, Equal Justice Works Executive Director

-Pro Bono Institute is pleased to honor David Stern, Equal Justice Works Executive Director, with the 2022 Laurie D. Zelon Pro Bono Award.
-PBI will present the award at a special event on Wednesday, March 9, at 6:00 p.m. during the PBI Annual Conference.
+Pro Bono Institute was pleased to honor David Stern, Equal Justice Works Executive Director, with the 2022 Laurie D. Zelon Pro Bono Award.
+PBI presented the award at a special event on Wednesday, March 9.
 This award is presented each year to an individual or organization that has demonstrated exceptional commitment to pro bono legal services.

 “Throughout my career, I’ve always been passionate about justice and creating opportunities for law students and lawyers to make an impact in our communities, and our country,” said Stern.
 “Receiving this award from the Pro Bono Institute is deeply humbling because of our shared commitment and enthusiasm for expanding access to justice for people most in need.”